Training behavior of deep neural network in frequency domain: Acknowledgments

 \section{Acknowledgments}

-The authors want to thank David W. McLaughlin for helpful discussions and thank Qiu Yang, Zheng Ma, and Tao Luo for critically reading the manuscript.
-ZX, YZ, YX are supported by the NYU Abu Dhabi Institute G1301.
+The authors want to thank David W. McLaughlin for helpful discussions and thank Qiu Yang (NYU), Zheng Ma (Purdue University), and Tao Luo (Purdue University), Shixiao Jiang (Penn State), Kai Chen (SJTU) for critically reading the manuscript.
+Part of this work was done when ZX, YZ, YX are postdocs at New York University Abu Dhabi and visiting members at Courant Institute supported by the NYU Abu Dhabi Institute G1301.
 The authors declare no conflict of interest.